citp/privacy-policy-historical/m/ma/mar/marklogic.com.md

 We have enabled the Demographics and Interest Reporting feature of Google Analytics to collect demographic and interest information about our visitors.
 Google Analytics uses cookies to collect information such as how often users visit the Site, what pages they visit, and what other sites they used prior to coming to the Site.
 We use the information we get from Google Analytics only to improve our Site and Services.
 Google Analytics collects only the IP address assigned to you on the date you visit the Site, rather than your name or other personally identifying information.
 We do not combine the information generated through the use of Google Analytics with your personal information.
 Although Google Analytics plants a persistent cookie on your web browser to identify you as a unique user the next time you visit the Site, the cookie cannot be used by anyone but Google.
 Google’s ability to use and share information collected by Google Analytics about your visits to the Site is restricted by the Google Analytics Terms of Use and the Google Privacy Policy.
 You can opt out of this by [clicking here](https://tools.google.com/dlpage/gaoptout).

-**You can also opt out from these cookies by adjusting your browser settings to reject cookies.
+**You can opt out from any of these cookies by adjusting your browser settings to reject cookies.
 If you have previously visited our websites, you may also have to delete any existing cookies from your browser.**

  **Many of our cookies are functionality cookies and some of these cookies are managed for us by third parties.
 You can control the use of these cookies through your browser settings, but if you opt out from them, we may be unable to offer some services or support and we may also be unable to remember your preferences or that you did not want a certain service.**